Orange-OpenSource/Orange-Confort-plus/README.md

 # Orange-Confort-plus
-_Orange Confort+_ aims to enhance user experience on websites.It works best when said websites are fully accessible.
+_Orange Confort+_ aims to enhance user experience on websites.
+It works best when said websites are fully accessible.

 ## Features